mattmc3/ez/README.md

 ## .zshrc

-If you want a nice starter .zshrc, you might to something like this:
+If you want a nice starter .zshrc, you could start with something like this:

 ```shell
 # setup pz as our plugin manager